netsys-lab/scion-host/README.md

 So far Linux (amd64), Windows (amd64) MacOS (arm64/amd64) are supported.
 While some parts of this documentation are OVGU specific, you can transfer these settings to your AS.

+**Note:** At the moment, for MacOS and Windows, it is recommended to build the binaries on your local machine, otherwise MacOS won't start them and Windows may block them via BitDefender.
+We are working on signed packages and installers, but please build the binaries locally on these platforms.
+You need to have `make`, `go`, and `git` installed.

 ## Building
 At first you need to build the `scion-host` binaries.
 We provide a `Makefile` to build everything, so ensure you have `make` installed on your machine.
 So far building relies on `.sh` scripts, so on `Windows` you might need to use `WSL` for building.